Healthdirect Free Australian health advice you can count on.

 Radiation therapy

-Radiation uses high-energy beams such as to destroy cancer cells.
+Radiation uses high-energy beams to destroy cancer cells.
 It may be recommended before or after cancer surgery, often in combination with chemotherapy, or with other treatments if surgery is not an option.

 Chemotherapy

-Chemotherapy uses medication to help kill cancer cells.
-It can be injected into a vein or taken orally.
-It may be combined with radiation.
+Chemotherapy uses medicines to help kill cancer cells.
+It can be injected into a vein or taken orally (by mouth, as tablets or liquids, for example).
+It may sometimes be combined with radiation.

 Targeted therapy

-Targeted therapy uses medication that attacks specific abnormalities within cancer cells.
+Targeted therapy uses medicines that attacks specific abnormalities within cancer cells.

 Treating complications of pancreatic cancer